HumanAssisted/JACS/README.md

 ## trust

-Documents are meant to be immutable and idempotent.
+JACS documents are meant to be immutable and idempotent.

 When data is changed documents are versioned and the version is cryptographically signed by your agent.
 Changes can be verified and approved by other agents using your public key, allowing for creation and exchange of trusted data.

-Any person or software can modify a doc, but only agents can sign the changes.
+Any person or software can modify a doc, but only agents with the private key can sign the changes.
-If you are familiar with [JWTs](https://jwt.io/), PGP, sha256 hashes on files, then you have a good idea of how JACS works.
+If you are familiar with [JWTs](https://jwt.io/) or PGP from email, then you have a good idea of how JACS works.

 ## extensible